Brexit: UK and EU hold emergency talks | DW | 10.09.2020

 Several British politicians and lawyers have spoken out against the plan, saying that breaking an international commitment would tarnish Britain's reputation.
 "If we can't be trusted to abide by our word on this matter, well then why would anyone trust us in the future?" said Edward Garnier, a former British solicitor-general.

-The two sides' chief negotiators, David Frost and Michel Barnier, are expected to end their latest round of negotiations this week.
-Both sides say that unless there is a suitable agreement by October, the UK will face an economically disruptive no-deal exit on Jan.
-1.
+Chief negotiators for both sides, David Frost and Michel Barnier, are expected to end their latest round of negotiations this week.
+Both have said that unless there is a suitable agreement by October, the UK will face an economically disruptive no-deal exit on January 1.